theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 tags: wallet
 ---

 The QRL wallet can be generated via the command line using the QRL python3 package.
 It's actually quite easy once you have QRL installed to create and manage your wallet.

 Follow the [Running a Full Node](/mining/full-node) instructions if you have not installed QRL yet.
 You will need QRL installed to proceed with this guide.

 ##### Using the QRL command line utility we will show you how to:
 * Create a new wallet
 * Print your Mnemonic phrase and Hexseed
 * Recover wallet from hexseed/mnemonic
 * Generate a slaves.json file

-{::comment}

-* Check our balance
-* Send QRL

-FIXME add a link to the guide for slaves.json? or write here duplicated?

-* Generate a slaves.json file
-* Using the slaves.jason file
-{:/comment}

 ### New Wallet

 To create a new wallet we need to open a terminal and connect to the computer with QRL installed.

 Once you are connected simply enter the following command to create a new wallet: